aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/070_containers/020_eks/20-observe/_index.en.md

 {{% /notice %}}

-We will follow [these steps](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html#create-kubeconfig-automatically) and [these steps](https://aws.amazon.com/premiumsupport/knowledge-center/eks-api-server-unauthorized-error/) to update the `kubectl` configuration to securely connect to the EKS cluster.
+We will follow [these steps](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html#create-kubeconfig-automatically) to update the `kubectl` configuration to securely connect to the EKS cluster.
 The cluster is named `FisWorkshop-EksCluster`.
 To find the ARN of the kubectl access role, navigate to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home?#/stacks?filteringStatus=active&filteringText=FisStackEks&viewNested=true&hideStacks=false), select the `FisStackEks` stack, Select "Outputs", and copy the value of "FisEksKubectlRole".

 From a local terminal, run the following command to configure kubectl: